- General Information

 Is Mongolia safe?

 Mongolia is probably one of the safest places on earth.
 Even during the collapse of the communist regime, Mongolia’s revolution was a peaceful one.
 In the city, when you go out at night, we recommend you take a taxi unless you are staying in the central part of town, due to increase in public drunkenness.
-In very crowded areas, including the Black Market and the Naadam festivities, there is a lot of pick pocketing, so it is better not to carry any non-essential valuables and to put your cash in a money belt or pouch inside the waistband of your trousers or a zipped inside pocket.
+In very crowded areas, including the Black Market and the Naadam festival, there is a lot of pick pocketing, so it is better not to carry any non-essential valuables and to put your cash in a money belt or pouch inside the waistband of your trousers or a zipped inside pocket.
 Violence is rare except in and around inexpensive bars, where you should not venture unless you are in the company of Mongolians who know the establishment well.

 Is it safe to travel in Mongolia?